Last updated on

 src/main/scala/anagrams/Anagrams.scala

-Start by thinking on paper, and refrain from coding until you have a clear idea of what the algorithm should do.
+Start by thinking on paper, and do not code until you have a clear idea of what the algorithm should do.
+The final implementation is just 5 lines long.

 Using for comprehensions helps in formulate the solution of this problem elegantly.